 Are you feeling The Mother Load?
 So is… ELISE CONTENT, 37

-Motherhood is amazing, but pregnancy is taxing, in every sense of the word—I’m wiped out, and worry that I’ll never recover.
-I wish I’d had this the entire time.
+Motherhood is amazing, but pregnancy is taxing, in every sense of the word.

 It goes without saying that preparing to be a mom and becoming a mom are incredible experiences that stay with you…forever.
-But the territory also takes a physical toll—the process is inherently depleting from a nutrition perspective.
-And while a lot of focus goes toward making sure growing babies and littles have everything their developing systems needs, many moms suffer from nutritional deficiencies even several years post-birth.
-These gaps in nutrition can result in a frustrating malaise of symptoms—from lethargy to anxiety, sh*tty sleep, low libido, memory/concentration issues, and a weakened immune system.
+But the territory also takes a physical toll.
+And while a lot of focus goes toward making sure growing babies and littles have everything their developing systems needs, many moms don’t get all the nutrients they need, even several years post-birth.
+These gaps in nutrition can result in a frustrating feeling: that you’re just not yourself.

 Dr. Oscar Serrallach, the foremost expert on postnatal depletion (his first goop piece on the topic still resonates years later), is incredible at (compassionately) helping women reach their peak health post-pregnancy.
-We’re thinking of The Mother Load vitamin-supplement regimen as his special sauce—i.e. the extra support that new and not-so-new moms need to get back on their feet.
-(The bonus is that it’s the Rolls Royce of prenatal vitamins, too, so you should take it pre-conception and throughout pregnancy, as well.)shop this vitamin regimen
+We’re thinking of The Mother Load vitamin-supplement regimen as his special sauce—i.e. the extra support that new and not-so-new moms deserve to help them get back on their feet.
+(The bonus is that it’s the Rolls Royce of prenatal vitamins, too.)

 THE MOTHER LOAD FOOD PLAN

-Food-wise, what Dr. Serrallach generally finds most important for recovering moms and moms-to-be is eating a low-inflammatory diet, given that pregnancy is inherently meant to be a controlled inflammatory state that you don’t want to overdo.
+Food-wise, what Dr. Serrallach generally finds most important for recovering moms and moms-to-be is eating a low-inflammatory diet.
 Whether you’re trying to get pregnant, already there, or have kid(s) in tow, these nourishing guidelines work just as well.

 Foods to eat: